Mantel & Bracket Clocks.

 A French mantel clock in a good, mahogany, Lancet style case.
 Circa 1900.

 A very attractive and small table clock.
-The 8 day duration, circular French movement with Anchor Recoil escapement and rack striking the hours and halfs on a coiled steel gong.
-The timekeeping is adjusted by way of a geared Brocot regulator and seperate key.
+Stock No: 14513 The 8 day duration, circular French movement with Anchor Recoil escapement and rack striking the hours and halfs on a coiled steel gong.
+The timekeeping is adjusted by way of a geared Brocot regulator and separate key.
 Behind a 5" diameter, bowed enamel dial with a white background and black outer minute dots, Arabic 1/4's and hour numerals...

 View Details